-The abalone aquaculture industry sector currently operates under the policy entitled Abalone Aquaculture in Western Australia.
-To address the risk of a disease outbreak in wild and cultured abalone stocks, and because abalone aquaculture comprises an increasingly important part of Western Australia's growing aquaculture industry, the Department of Fisheries is reviewing its Abalone Aquaculture Policy.
-A key purpose of the revised Abalone Aquaculture Policy is to establish clear management guidelines and hence provide greater certainty to the sectors of the abalone industry.
+The abalone aquaculture industry sector is now operating and being managed according to the July 2013 Abalone Aquaculture in Western Australia Policy.
+A key purpose of the Abalone Aquaculture Policy, which places a high level of emphasis on biosecurity, is to establish clear management guidelines and hence provide greater certainty to the sectors of the abalone industry.